juniper-cooks-spaghetti/finalyearproject/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## API Setup

+Ensure that an environment local file is created with the relevant API keys from both Clerk and Apify to experience full functionality of the website.
+Upon deployment environment variables should be migrated to Vercel.

 ## Learn More